MedDali-Jaziri/Gestion-de-Banque-with-Symfony-PHP-Linux-18.04-LTS/README.md

 # Gestion-de-Banque-with-Symfony-PHP-In-Linux-18.04-LTS

 Bank management carried out by Mohamed Ali Jaziri this project was carried out by the framework symfony.
 In this project, I did the same thing that I used in the Spring Boot project.
-You have to watch all the video in the details folder of this work.

 # Bank management in Symfony Framework